rodlie/NatronPluginManager/docs/repo.md

 ### ``changelog``

 Direct url to a text file in markdown listing changes done in the repository.
 No external assets are allowed.
+Must be ``http://``, ``https://`` or ``file://``.
 This is optional.

 ### ``modified``

 Last modified repository date.
 Bump this when something changes in the repository.
 Must be formated as `yyyy-mm-dd hh:mm`.
+This is optional.

-# PyPlug structure
+# PyPlug

 Each plug-in must have it's own folder, including a minimum of one valid PyPlug .``py`` file, the filename must match the parent folder.